AzuLiu/BingEverday/README.md

 # BingEverday
 The everyday pictures in Bing

-This web spider is coded by
+This web spider is coded by python